-- Burpee Seeds and Plants: I have not ordered this catalog myself yet but probably should.
-I have purchased their vegetable seeds locally from big box stores and I noticed Burpee has started to offer more in the way of organic and non-GMO seeds.
+Burpee Seeds and Plants: I have purchased their vegetable seeds locally from big box stores and I noticed Burpee has started to offer more in the way of organic and non-GMO seeds.
 I have also purchased their herb seeds.

-- Trees of Antiquity: If you are looking for the variety of tree your great-grandparents ate apples of of, this is where you find it.
+Trees of Antiquity: If you are looking for the variety of tree your great-grandparents ate apples off of, this is where you find it.
 This company specializes in bare-root heirloom trees.
 They also offer bundle specials if you want to purchase multiple trees at once.

-- Heirloom Roses: Last summer, when I was volunteering with the Master Gardener program, someone asked me how they could find English roses.
+Heirloom Roses: One summer when I was volunteering with the Master Gardener program, someone asked me how they could find English roses.
 I am not aware of any local vendors.
 I found mine through Heirloom Roses.
 Please Note: Unfortunately, as of 2017 Heirloom Roses has stopped offering a printed catalog.
 Plant selection can be viewed online.

 But there are still some plants on my dream list that I have not found locally or want a very specific variety of.
 I can’t wait to dig into the pages in these mail order plant and seed catalogs little more.
 I’ll utilize the seed catalog to select any herbs or vegetable plants on my “to grow” list.

 Now onto the fun stuff.
 What new plants will I be growing?
-This year I am interested in trying sweet potatoes, miniature pumpkins and corn and Roma tomatoes.
-I also want to successfully grow carrots.
+I am still working on my plans but this year I will try growing shallots for the first time.
+I plan to grow a wider range of scallions.
+I’m also going to start asparagus from seed.
 After I order seeds I start my garden early with mini greenhouses.

 *This post was originally published in 2017 and has been updated and republished for accuracy and comprehensiveness.